ystein/syne-tune/docs/source/faq.rst

 ===========================================

-Syne Tune stores the following files ``metadata.json``, ``results.csv.zip``, and ``tuner.dill`` which are respectively metadata of the tuning job, results obtained at each time-step and state of the tuner.
+Syne Tune stores the following files ``metadata.json``, ``results.csv.zip``, and ``tuner.dill``, which are respectively metadata of the tuning job, results obtained at each time-step, and state of the tuner.
 If you create the :class:`~syne_tune.Tuner` with ``save_tuner=False``, the ``tuner.dill`` file is not written.
+Optionally, at the end of tuning, `results can be written to <#how-can-i-write-extra-results-at-the-end-of-an-experiment>`__ ``final-results.json``.

 How can I enable trial checkpointing?
 =====================================